Gujarat: Agriculture

 The total geographical area of Gujarat is 19,602,400 hectares, of which crops take up 10,630,700 hectares.
 The three main sources of growth in Gujarat's agriculture are from cotton production, the rapid growth of high-value foods such as livestock, fruits and vegetables, and from wheat production, which saw an annual average growth rate of 28% between 2000 and 2008 (According to the International Food Policy Research Institute).
 Other major produce includes bajra, groundnut, cotton, rice, maize, wheat, mustard, sesame, pigeon pea, green gram, sugarcane, mango, banana, sapota, lime, guava, tomato, potato, onion, cumin, garlic, isabgul and fennel.
 Whilst, in recent times, Gujarat has seen a high average annual growth of 9% in the agricultural sector, the rest of India has an annual growth rate of around 3%.
-This success was lauded by former President of India, Dr. APJ Abdul Kalam.
+This success was lauded by former President of India, APJ Abdul Kalam.

 The strengths of Gujarat's agricultural success have been attributed to diversified crops and cropping patters; climatic diversity (8 climatic zones for agriculture); the existence of 4 agricultural universities in the state, which promote research in agricultural efficiency and sustainability; co-operatives; adoption of hi-tech agriculture such as tissue culture, green houses and shed-net houses; agriculture export zones; strong marketing infrastructure, which includes cold storage, processing units, logistic hubs and consultancy facilities.

 Gujarat is the main producer of tobacco, cotton, and groundnuts in India.
 Other major food crops produced are rice, wheat, jowar, bajra, maize, tur, and gram.
 The state has an agricultural economy; the total crop area amounts to more than one-half of the total land area.

 Animal husbandry and dairying have played vital roles in the rural economy of Gujarat.
 Dairy farming, primarily concerned with milk production, functions on a co-operative basis and has more than a million members.
 Gujarat is the largest producer of milk in India.
 The Amul milk co-operative federation is well known all over India, and it is Asia's biggest dairy.
 Among the livestock raised are, buffaloes and other cattle, sheep, and goats.
 As per the results of livestock census 1997, there were 20.97 million head of livestock in Gujarat State.
 In the estimates of the survey of major livestock products, during the year 2002–03, Gujarat produced 6.09 million tonnes of milk, 385 million eggs and 2.71 million kg of wool.
 Gujarat also contributes inputs to the textiles, oil, and soap industries.